alfredclwong/alfredclwong.github.io/_posts/2025-06-19-alfred-evolve-0.markdown

 ```

 ### Database sampling
-I divided the programs database into separate islands which maintained isolated evolutionary trees.
-Sampling an island returned the highest-scoring program as the parent.
-I sampled the next 3 best programs, the most recently generated program, and a random program as inspirations.
+I divided the programs database into separate islands which grew their own evolutionary trees in isolation.
+Sampling an island returned the highest-scoring program as the parent, and I also sampled the next 3 best programs, the most recently generated program, and a random program as inspirations.
 This was a fairly deterministic process, so I limited the nubmer of parallel tasks per island to 2 in order to avoid excess redundancy from repeatedly sampling the same set of programs.

 For every 20 programs generated on an island, the best program would be shared with its neighbouring islands, maintaining a balance between diversity through isolation and performance from collaboration.